 - Any damaged or lost personal property, like a cracked phone screen

 Your trip and fall lawyer will go over what losses may or may not be recoverable during a free initial meeting.
 Our experienced attorneys will fight to ensure you receive the compensation you deserve for your injuries.
 For example, we won a $400,000 settlement for a client in Delaware County who sustained back injuries and required surgery after falling on a slippery substance outside her doctor’s office.
 In another case near the Cumberland Valley, we recovered $125,000 for a client injured at a grocery store after she injured her knee as a result of a slip and fall from a leaky freezer.
 If you slipped or tripped and fell and it was not your fault, give Ostroff Godshall Injury and Accident Lawyers a call today.
 You will not pay us anything unless and until we recover compensation on your behalf.

 Talk to a Hershey Slip and Fall Attorney Today

 Whether in a grocery store, amusement park, other retail store or business, or a private home, a person or company who invites other people to their land is responsible for keeping those people reasonably safe from harm.
 This duty includes ensuring no unmarked slipping or tripping hazards that might lead to a visitor getting hurt.
 Anyone who violates this duty could be on the hook to pay for any harm suffered by a visitor.

-Speak with a Hershey slip and fall lawyer at Ostroff Injury Law today to understand your rights and pursue the compensation you deserve.
+Speak with a Hershey slip and fall lawyer at Ostroff Godshall Injury and Accident Lawyers today to understand your rights and pursue the compensation you deserve.
 Call us today to learn how we can fight for you.